kaka2634/Neighborhood-Map/README.md

 1. All the code is validated and formated neatly.

-2. Error handling for ajax (Wiki data request use timeout and google view has its own function).
+2. Error handling for ajax and goole API(Wiki data request use timeout and error , goole map use onerror function and google view has its error own function).

 3. The map size and font size is reponsive for different window width.